Tips to help you stay more secure online

 Keep track of multiple passwords

-A password manager, like the one in your Google Account, helps protect and keep track of the passwords you use on sites and apps.
+A password manager, like the one in your Google Account, helps protect and keep track of the passwords that you use on sites and apps.
 Google’s password manager uses your saved passwords to safely and easily sign you in.

 Defend against hackers with 2‑Step Verification